This 7-ingredient pico de gallo recipe comes together in under 10 minutes, and it's the perfect zesty, fresh topping for

 Hello & happy Friday!
-Today I’m sharing a super simple, fresh recipe that you’ll want to refer back to all summer long.
+Today I’m sharing a super simple, fresh recipe that you’ll want to refer back to again and again.
 In my opinion, pico de gallo is the perfect finishing touch to everything from tacos to burrito bowls.
 It’s also delicious spooned onto sizzling hot grilled vegetables… and whenever I have any leftover pico, I like to stir it into my scrambled eggs the next morning to make a quick migas-style breakfast.
 I hope you enjoy this versatile condiment!

 What is pico de gallo?